Burmy/RUMI/credentials/README.md

 # Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

 1. Server URL or IP: http://18.190.48.206:3000
-2. SSH username: ssh -i rumi-20210906.pem ubuntu@18.190.48.206
+2. SSH username: ubuntu
 3. SSH password or key.: rumi-20210906.pem
     <br> If a ssh key is used please upload the key to the credentials folder.
-4. Database URL or IP and port used.: http://18.190.48.206:3306
+4. Database URL or IP and port used.: 127.0.0.1:3306
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
 5. Database username: rumiHost
 6. Database password: csc648Rumi!
 7. Database name (basically the name that contains all your tables): rumidb
-8. Instructions on how to use the above information.: connect to the aws server using the command "ssh -i rumi-20210906.pem ubuntu@18.190.48.206"while in the same directory as the pem file in this folder.
-To access mysql, use the command  "mysql -u rumiHost -p".
-It will then prompt for a password which is "csc648Rumi!" and this will allow use to gain access to "rumidb".
+8. Instructions on how to use the above information.: connect to the aws server using the command "ssh -i rumi-20210906.pem ubuntu@18.190.48.206" while in the same directory as the pem file in this folder.
+To access mysql from workbench, add a new connection switch Connection Method to SSH, add the following parameters:

+SSH Hostname: 18.190.48.206
+SSH Username: ubuntu
+SSH password:
+SSH key file: rumi-20210906.pem
+MYSQL Hostname: 127.0.0.1
+MYSQL Server Port: 3306
+Username: rumiHost
+Password: csc648Rumi!

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>